28 March 2012

 Support our work: become a Friend of Statewatch from as little as £1/€1 per month.

-G8 pushing for “preparatory” terrorist offences, secret trials and secret evidence
+for preparatory terrorist offences, secret trials

-Increasingly seeing major decisions on the “war on terrorism” being taken outside of democratic structures in secret international fora and then handed down to the EU and national parliaments as a "done deal.”
+fora and then handed down to the EU and national parliaments

-It has emerged that proposals by the UK Home Secretary, David Blunkett, to introduce sweeping changes to the way that “suspected” terrorists are treated originated not in the Home Office but in G8 - the intergovernmental group comprised of the USA, Canada, UK, France, Germany, Italy, Japan and Russia.
-Blunkett sidelined the proposals after admitting that he was “surprised by the ferocity of the response” (26.2.04).
+It has emerged that proposals by the UK Home Secretary, David Blunkett, to introduce sweeping changes to the way that suspected terrorists are treated originated not in the Home Office but in G8 - the intergovernmental group comprised of the USA, Canada, UK, France, Germany, Italy, Japan and Russia.
+Blunkett sidelined the proposals after admitting that he was surprised by the ferocity of the response (26.2.04).
 However in G8 the ideas are well advanced.

 Blunkett announced the proposals on 1 February while in India.
 He said that where "suspected" terrorists were concerned the government wanted to take pre-emptive action by lowering the standard of proof so that suspects could be charged before mounting an attack and tried in secret (in camera) by a vetted judge.
 Evidence would be kept secret from the defendants so as to protect the sources of MI5, MI6 and GCHQ or from a third state like the USA - this would also entail "special advocates", state-vetted defence lawyers who could be trusted not to pass on intelligence information.